UNStats/covid-19-response/content/statistical-programmes/covid19-nso-survey.md

 />
 </Box>

-Second, the global statistical community and donors must urgently provide technical assistance and financial resources to the national statistical offices most in need of support.
+Second, **the global statistical community and donors must urgently provide technical assistance and financial resources to the national statistical offices most in need of support**.
 We find that nine in ten national statistical offices in low- and lower middle-income countries are facing difficulties operating during the pandemic due to funding constraints, as more than half have seen funding cuts.
 73 NSOs – 61 percent of those responding to this question in the